tglaeser/tglaeser.github.io/books.md

 - Rovelli, Carlo. _L'ordine del tempo_.
 Milano: Adelphi, 2017.
 - Rovelli, Carlo. _Reality is not what it seems : the journey to quantum gravity_.
 New York: Riverhead Books, 2017.
 - Rovelli, Carlo. _Sette brevi lezioni di fisica_.
 Milano: Adelphi, 2014.
+- Sacks, Oliver. _The man who mistook his wife for a hat and other clinical tales_.
+New York: Summit Books, 1985.
+- Watzlawick, Paul. _Anleitung zum Unglücklichsein_.
+München: Piper, 1983.